fboes/aerofly-missions/README.md

 Be aware that right now Aerofly FS 4 accepts custom missions exclusively from within `…\Aerofly FS 4 Flight Simulator\missions\custom_missions.tmc`.
 You will need to replace the file located there or append your missions to this file.
 See [installation instructions](https://fboes.github.io/aerofly-missions/docs/generic-installation.html) on how to get started.

 See the [custom missions documentation](docs/custom-missions.md) for more information.
+See also [more sources for flight plans on the Internet](docs/importing-flightplans.md).

 Status
 -------